Linvmboya/simple_shell/README.md

-This project aims at creating a simple shell.
-The shell project allows us to be able to test the knowledge we have acquired and make a shell capable of handling various shell commands. my shell project
+0x16.
+C - Simple Shell
+A project where we basically create a simple shell on our own and ensure that it is working